Home / LSA Faculty & Staff / Undergraduate Education / Curriculum Committee / Academic Policies & Guidelines /

 - Students may not elect courses included in a minor by the Pass/Fail grading option.

 - A department or program may include Experiential or Directed Reading/Independent Study courses that are graded on a Credit/No Credit basis in a minor, but all other courses in the minor must be taken for a grade.

 - No course may be shared between the requirements of two minors, or between a minor and a supplemental studies program.

 - A maximum of one course may be shared between the requirements of a minor and a major.

 - If the minor has prerequisites, courses used as prerequisites to a major may also count as prerequisites to the minor.

-- Advanced Placement credits may not be used to meet the requirements of a minor, but may be used to meet prerequisites.
+- Test credits may not be used to meet the requirements of a minor, but may be used to meet prerequisites.

 - Courses elected to meet the requirements of a minor also may be part of the student's area distribution plan.

 - A student must earn an overall GPA of at least 2.0 in the minor, including any prerequisites.

 - Courses that are part of a student's minor may also meet the Language Requirement, the Upper-Level Writing Requirement, the Race & Ethnicity Requirement, or the Quantitative Reasoning Requirement.